alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 **Query from Andrey Koleshko:**

-I've read you article http://alma-connect.github.io/techblog/2014/03/rails-pub-sub.html#.Uy_qDMeUlCP And I really liked it.
+I've read you article and I really liked it.
 In general your approach is awesome.
 But as I see you provide examples with Rails callbacks.

 Ideally in tests we have to prevent the execution of callbacks everywhere except one place - this is place where we want to test only publishers' triggers.
 But as I know Rails doesn't provide some adequate facility to turn on/off callbacks.
 Any advises to solve the problem?